sourcegraph/sourcegraph-public-snapshot/doc/integration/firefox_security.md

 OR

-*   If you already restarted with the Sourcegraph add-on disabled, you can go to your [addons page](about:addons) and re-enable Sourcegraph
+*   If you already restarted with the Sourcegraph add-on disabled, you can go to your addons page (i.e. type `about:addons` in the Firefox address bar) and re-enable Sourcegraph.